Stefan-B-Github/property_viewer/README.md

 ### TODO

-- Add extra fields to class
 - Frontend using API
+- Searching by other metrics
 - Other things

 --------------------------